 What Material are Kitchen Splashbacks made out of?

 Historically kitchen splashbacks were always tiled since it was easy to install and would make the wall waterproof, but with modern manufacturing and design, we're now seeing more options available and a wider range of designs and versatility in being able to choose the style.
-Even though tiles are traditionally better, we've found that sometimes the grout between tiles catches food or dirt and can easily discolour and is a lot harder to clean than some of the newer colour options.
+Even though wall tiles are traditionally better, we've found that sometimes the grout between tiles catches food or dirt and can easily discolour and is a lot harder to clean than some of the newer colour options.
 Below is a list of different materials that can be used in assisting with new splashback ideas.

 A very easy option is using a stainless steel sheet as a splashback, this is quite popular because you know it will be resistant to the heat and will also give your kitchen a professional and commercial kitchen environment vibe, it will also suit our Kitchen sink ranges that are available here.